jefish003/GenerateDynamics/README.md

 timestep - (default 0.1) The integration timestep

+method - (default 'random') The type of method for generating initial conditions.
+If it is set to 'random' then the initial conditions will simply be drawn randomly from the distribution specified by init_cond_type.
+If method = 'normalized' then the initial condition will be normalized, and multiplied by scale (see below)

 init_cond_type - (default 'normal') the distribution type to draw the initial condition from

 init_cond - (default None) if this is not none, then this initial condition will be used, overriding init_cond_type (see above for options)